top of page

 All commercial and residential waste streams, such as: Food and organic waste Glass General packaging waste streams which include cardboard, all plastics containers and wrap, aluminium cans, steel cans, aerosol cans etc. Sanitary waste Hazardous items such as batteries, sharps etc Textiles, and all other streams of household and commercial waste that are not bulky.

 • Which waste streams are Revolve Your World NOT responsible for processing?
-What will happen to these waste streams?

-• Will there be a Reuse Centre?
+• Is there a Reuse Area?

 • Will there be a waste collection service?

-• Do RYW processes generate emissions?
+• How do RYW processes minimise greenhouse gas emissions?

 • How many streams do I need to sort my waste into?